 Selling to Opendoor

 With Opendoor, you control when you move.
-You choose your close date, whether that’s 14 days or 60 days, and you have the flexibility to change that date if something comes up.
+You choose your close date, whether that’s as few as 14 days or up to 90 days, and you have the flexibility to change that date if something comes up.
 Avoid the extra costs of short-term housing, storage, and holding costs during the transition period.

 If you’re buying and selling at the same time, learn about our trade-in service.
 You can move in one, simple experience and save 1.25% on fees.